sashakarcz/hidewall/README.md

 Hide wall has a *very basic* web UI where you may enter your requested URL that is blocked by a paywall.
 You can also pass the URL you want to `https://hidewall.io/yeet?y=`.

+### iOS
 A Shortcut is offered for iOS [here](https://www.icloud.com/shortcuts/3d97b3293a944f8fa83ba987a8bd5a92).

+### Chrome Extension
+Open the Chrome browser and go to chrome://extensions/.
+Enable "Developer mode" in the top right corner.
+Click the "Load unpacked" button and select the extension directory (the one containing manifest.json, named chrome).

+Now, when you click the extension icon, the popup will appear with a "Yeet It!" button.
+Clicking the button will modify the current tab's URL by adding https://hidewall.io/yeet?y= to it and then open a new tab with the modified URL.

 ## How to Build